BrowserWorks/website/src/content/docs/blog/waterfox-private-search.md

 - Advanced search operators made more accessible
 - Control over links opening in a new tab

+## Beta Limitations

+During this initial beta period, we're using Google as our only search backend while we fine-tune our systems and gather user feedback.
+This allows us to focus on perfecting the core experience before expanding to multiple search providers.
+In future updates, we plan to add the ability to switch between different search engines according to your preference.

 ## NO AI BULLSHIT

 Let me be absolutely clear: [Waterfox Private Search](https://search.waterfox.net) does not use AI to "summarise" content or redirect traffic away from original websites.
 We won't steal views from content creators by scraping their work and presenting it as AI-generated summaries.